Prints, Fabrics & Seams

 Unlike vinyl, our fabric is foldable and lighter in weight, allowing for easier rigging, shipping and storage.
 Likewise, our fabric has much better ink absorption properties then most vinyls we have worked with, producing smoother looking prints.

-Our fabric’s often thicker denier than most cottons more easily allows gaffers and lighting technicians to avoid hot spots when back lighting.
-Our fabric is significantly more resistant to rot, mold, fire and water damage than cotton, and can be easily cleaned on site of most organic stains.
+Additionally, our fabric’s thicker denier, compared to cotton muslin, more easily allows gaffers and lighting technicians to avoid hot spots when back lighting.
+Our fabric is inherently resistant to rot, mold and water damage and fire, and can be easily cleaned on site of most organic stains.
 Polyester is less likely to warp from inconsistent tensions from rigging due to its stronger and more stretch resistant properties.

 Seams